voucherifyio/voucherify-nodejs-example/README.md

 ## Overview

 This sample application aims to show the possibilities of **Voucherify Node.js SDK** and **Voucherify.js** libraries.
-You can try out this app by clicking Deploy to Heroku button.
+You can try out this app by going to [Live Version](https://voucherify-sample-nodejs.herokuapp.com/) or by clicking the Deploy to Heroku button.

 ## Setup